OraOpenSource/apex-nitro/README.md

 ```

 ## Usage
-Create, edit or delete any file within the `src` folder:
+Create, edit or delete any file within the `/src/` folder:
 ```
 |-/src/
     |-css